wangdongjie100/wangdongjie100.github.io/_pages/services.md

 - PC: The Journal of Knowledge-Based Systems (KBS)
 - PC: The Journal of IEEE Transactions on Big Data (TBD)
 - PC: The Journal of IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+- PC: The Journal of ACM Transactions on Knowledge Discovery from Data (TKDD)